The Cost Cutter Guide to AWS Savings Plans

 Your current Savings Plans are grouped together and applied to the eligible usage.
 EC2 Instance Savings Plans are applied before Compute Savings Plans because Compute Savings Plans have broader applicability.

 Savings plan discounts are applied by AWS directly on your final monthly bill.
 You have no control over which instance the discount is applied on.
-AWS optimises this automatically so that you get maximum possible discount.
+AWS optimises this automatically so that you get a maximum possible discount.
 All you should care about is coverage and utilisation.
-I cover these in detail in next sections.
+I cover these in detail in the next sections.

 Utilisation Report

 Utilisation report shows the percentage of your savings plan purchases being used against on-demand usage.
-It is ideal and pretty easy to keep your utilisation at 100%.
+It is ideal and pretty easy to keep your utilisation at around 100%.
 100% utilisation means that you are fully using your savings plan and not overpaying to AWS for any unused commitment.

 Let’s say you have committed $1/hour and the discount rate is 20%.
 This means that you need to spend at least $1.25 worth of on-demand cost (1.25 MINUS 20% OF 1.25 = $1) in a particular hour to get 100% utilisation of your savings plan.
 If you manage to spend only $0.9(on-demand cost) in a particular hour, your utilisation percentage for that hour will be 72%.
 This means that while you would have paid $0.9 if you had not purchased any savings plan, you’ll now have to pay $1 because of the $1 commitment.